Skip to content

 Mrs. NDI Bernadette FRINWIE

-1. SPEEPD Bamenda, under the auspices of the CBC Health Services, for the provision of an automatic brailing machine that has over the years, greatly facilitated the work of the GCE Board in the brailing of questions for candidates with visual impairment.
+1. SEEPD Bamenda for the provision of an automatic brailling machine that has over the years greatly facilitated the work of the Board on the brailling of questions for candidates with visual impairment.

-1. All Regional and Divisional Delegates of Secondary Education, Liaison Officers, Superintendents, Chief of Centres, Supervisors of Practical Examinations and Invigilators.
+2. b) All Regional and Divisional Delegates of Secondary Education, Principals of schools, all Superintendents, Invigilators and Supervisors of Practical Examinations.

-1. All the Assessors, Chief Examiners, Assistant Chief Examiners, Lead Examiners and all the Examiners.
+3. c) All Assessors, Chief Examiners, Assistant Chief Examiners, Lead Examiners, and Examiners

 Presenting the Transition Management Team